uikit/uikit-site/docs/pages/utility.md

 ## Video

-To automatically mute or play videos, add the `uk-video` attribute.
-The video will pause whenever it's not visible and resume once it becomes visible again.
+The `uk-video` component offers two advanced functionalities for videos.
+First, it allows to pause a video whenever it's hidden with CSS and resume once it becomes visible again.
+In addition the video can also pause when it's not in the vieport and start playing when entering the viewport again.
+Second, it allows to mute YouTube and Vimeo videos which is often needed if they are used as a background of a section.
+For example the [Slideshow](slideshow.md#videos), [Lightbox](lightbox.md#content-sources) and [Cover](cover.md#video) components inherit and make use of both functionalities.

+To apply this component, add the `uk-video` attribute with its options.

 ```html
 <video uk-video></div>